bowl of seafood stew

 • If you prefer petite diced versus regular diced tomatoes, use a pair of kitchen shears to snip the tomatoes in the can after opening.

-• I used a combination of scallops sliced in half widthwise, halibut cut into 1” cubes, and peeled/deveined jumbo shrimp.
+• I like a combination of scallops sliced in half widthwise, halibut cut into 1” cubes, and peeled/deveined jumbo shrimp.

 • For crostini: Slice a gluten-free baguette (or regular baguette if you don’t need to eat GF) into 1/4" slices then brush both sides with extra virgin olive oil and season lightly with salt and pepper.
 Arrange on a sheet pan then bake at 350 degrees for 5-7 minutes, or until golden brown, flipping slices halfway through.
 Let cool completely.